This guide is an overview of the Massachusetts Historical Society collections that contain information by or about African Americans.

 African American Lives

-Papers and descriptions of African Americans in the second half of the nineteenth and into the twentieth century are found in the DeGrasse-Howard family papers; letters to James Wormley, the black proprietor of Wormley's Hotel in Washington, D.C.; letters to William C. Gannett regarding a dispute over African American students at Harvard in 1922; Sarah Pananty's writings and bibliographies related to the South End and Boston during the 1930s; and "Reminiscences of a country doctor" by Alfred E. Worcester, which describes the Dixie Hospital's training school for African American nurses.
-The George Frisbie Hoar autograph collection contains letters of Frederick Douglass and Frederick Douglass, Jr. (1842-1892), and the Whitwell autograph collection has the autographs of Booker T. Washington (1856-1915) and Phillis Wheatley.
-The Amelia Peabody papers contain photographs of rural African American families.
+Papers and descriptions of African Americans in the second half of the nineteenth and into the twentieth century are found in the DeGrasse-Howard papers; Jarrett family letters; letters to James Wormley, the Black proprietor of Wormley's Hotel in Washington, D.C.; letters to William C. Gannett regarding a dispute over African American students at Harvard in 1922; Sarah Pananty's writings and bibliographies related to the South End and Boston during the 1930s; the Emerson P. Dibble papers, including encounters with a formerly enslaved person and other African Americans in South Carolina; and "Reminiscences of a country doctor" by Alfred E. Worcester, which describe the Dixie Hospital's training school for African American nurses.
+The George Frisbie Hoar autograph collection contains letters of Frederick Douglass and Frederick Douglass, Jr. (1842-1892), and the Benjamin Whitwell autograph collection has the autographs of Booker T. Washington (1856-1915) and Phillis Wheatley.
+The Amelia Peabody photographs contain an album of photographs, possibly taken by Frank Everett Peabody, of African American children and workers on an unidentified farm in the South.
+An anonymous laborer's diary (1878) documents the life of an itinerant laborer and includes his reflections on African American workers.
+Volume 11 of Sarah Gooll Putnam's diaries, 1871-1873, contain Putnam's sketches of African Americans during a trip to the South.
 The MHS also owns a portrait by Cloyd Lee Boykin (b.
 1877), a Boston African American artist.
+The Bruce G. Wright World War I memoir details the military experiences of an African American soldier serving in the Massachusetts National Guard and the 372nd U.S. Infantry, a segregated regiment.

 African American Organizations

 The modern period is characterized by collections related to philanthropy by and for African Americans and their organizations.
 In 1860, an interracial group of concerned citizens opened the Home for Aged Colored Women on Beacon Hill to care for elderly African and African American women.
-Many of these women were ex-slaves and the Home's records, which date from 1861-1950, contain small biographies on each, as well as notes at their deaths.
-The MHS has records of the New England Freedman's Aid Society, originally the Educational Commission, which oversaw teaching of freedmen in the South.
-The William Lloyd Garrison papers have letters regarding funds for emancipated slaves in the South.
+Many of these women had been previously enslaved, and the Home's records, which date from 1843-1949, contain small biographies of each, as well as notes at their deaths.
+The Roxbury Neighborhood House Association meeting minutes reflect the problems faced by the African American community in Roxbury from 1939-1951.
+The MHS has records of the New England Freedmen's Aid Society, originally the Educational Commission, which oversaw the teaching of freedmen in the South.
+The William Lloyd Garrison papers include letters regarding funds for emancipated captives in the South.

 The records of the Society for Propagating the Gospel Among the Indians and Others in North America contain correspondence between the Society and individuals involved in the education of African Americans after the Civil War at industrial and other schools, such as the Tuskegee Normal School and Institute, Hampton Institute, Calhoun Colored School, and Claflin University.
-The papers of Robert Treat Paine (1835-1910) also include letters from Tuskegee Normal School administration and students.
-The Samuel May papers document the Holley School, a charitable school for black children at Lottsburgh, Va. founded by reformers Abigail Kelley Foster (1811-1887) and Sallie Holley (1818-1887).
+The Robert Treat Paine papers II also include letters from the Tuskegee Normal School administration and students.
+The Samuel May papers document the Holley School, a charitable school for Black children at Lottsburgh, Va. founded by reformers Abigail Kelley Foster (1811-1887) and Sallie Holley (1818-1887).
 This collection also contains a number of photographs of the exterior and interior of the school and its students.
-The Lend a Hand Society records include information and photographs of African Americans in the South.
+The Nathaniel T. Allen papers include records of the West Newton English and Classical School (also known as "the Allen School") that document the education of its African American, Latin American, and Japanese students.
+African American students included children of several Reconstruction officials, such as P. B. S. Pinchback and C. C. Antoine of Louisiana and Robert Smalls of South Carolina.
+Several of these students are depicted in the Nathaniel T. Allen photographs.
+The Lend a Hand Society records contain information and photographs of African Americans in the South.

 Liberia remained an interest of Bostonians into the twentieth century.
 The previously mentioned Massachusetts Colonization Society records and Trustees of Donations for Education in Liberia correspondence continue into the twentieth century.
-The Daniel Dulaney Addison papers document the American Mt.
-Coffee Association, which underwrote the relief work of Jane E. D. Sharp in Monrovia, Liberia, and Liberia College in the period from 1895-1919.
-The Lend a Hand Society records also contain information on the American Mt.
-Coffee Association.
+The Daniel Dulany Addison collection documents the American Mount Coffee Association, which underwrote the relief work of Jane E. D. Sharp in Monrovia, Liberia, and Liberia College in the period from 1895-1919.
+The Lend a Hand Society records also contain information on the American Mount Coffee Association.

-The Society's late nineteenth- and early twentieth-century collections contain records related to civil rights, including Boston Central Labor Union records, the Gamaliel Bradford papers, the records of the American Civil Liberties Union of Massachusetts, and Americans for Democratic Action (ADA), Massachusetts Chapter records.
+The Society's late nineteenth- and early twentieth-century collections contain records related to civil rights, including the Boston Central Labor Union records, Gamaliel Bradford papers, and records of the American Civil Liberties Union of Massachusetts and Americans for Democratic Action (ADA), Massachusetts Chapter.
 The ADA records contain papers related to Senator Edward W. Brooke (b.
 1919).
+The Society also holds the papers of Moorfield Storey, a civil rights activist and founding president of the National Association for the Advancement of Colored People (NAACP) from 1909-1929.
+In addition to papers documenting Storey's interest in anti-imperialism and civil service reform, the collection contains scrapbooks related to Native American and African American civil rights.

 When using the items described in this guide, researchers should cite the collection containing the item.